 To begin, the Integration must have two Recipient Groups.
 In our scenario, an Infrastructure Team and a Dev Team are configured.
 Company protocol requires the Infrastructure Team to own and resolve the Alert, but the Dev Team must also Acknowledge, so as to be aware and prepared to assist.
 If the Infrastructure Team assigns themselves the Alert, notification to the Dev Team will continue until Acknowledged.

 The composition of the Groups is flexible, they may have 2 Users, or 20.
 They may be the same size, they may be different sizes.
-For the sake of simplicity, however, we will utilize Centralized notification settings in the Message Rule, and this requires consistent contact methods for both Groups.
+For the sake of simplicity, however, we will utilize Centralized notification settings in the Escalation Rule, and this requires consistent contact methods for both Groups.
 User based notification settings can be applied, but complexity increases accordingly.

 Enter a Name for the Workflow